DIY Poop Emoji Bubble Bars

 Now weigh out the xanthan gum powder and whisk into the melted butters and wax until it dissolves.

-Next weigh out the SLSA (you may want to wear a mask for this step as the particles can cause coughing when airborne), baking soda, citric acid and cream of tartar into a separate container.
+Next weigh out the SLSA (you may want to wear a mask for this step as the particles can cause coughing when airborne), baking soda, citric acid cocoa powder and cream of tartar into a separate container.
 Mix well so all ingredients are evenly distributed throughout.

 Weigh out the remaining wet ingredients – the glycerin, castor oil, aloe vera oil and the fragrance oil – and stir into your melted butters and wax.
 (Please note that aloe vera oil is an oil and NOT the same thing as aloe vera gel.)